I had heard good things about the Breakneck Ridge trail and that Metro-North trains stop there on the weekend, so I thought we should give it a try.

 Let me tell you about our experience doing the hike and share some logistical details so you can do this challenging hike too.

 Note: This post contains affiliate links.
 Please see disclosure for more details.

 We planned to hike up the steepest trail – Breakneck Ridge (marked in white).
-Instead of going back down the way there was an option to make it a loop and go down an easier way.
+Instead of going back down that way there was an option to make it a loop and go down an easier way.
 We would turn left on the red trail (Breakneck Bypass) which would dead end into the yellow trail (Wilkinson Memorial).
 Then, we would turn left on the yellow trail and that would take us right back to the train.
-We would cover 3.7 miles and go up about 1,400 ft (most of that in the first mile).
+Following these Breakneck Ridge directions, we would cover 3.7 miles and go up about 1,400 ft (most of that in the first mile).

 We were so thankful to finally reach the summit.
 It hadn’t even been a mile and we still had a long way to go, but at least we knew it would get easier from here.
 After hiking a bit more, we saw the turnoff for the red trail.
 For the most part, this trail was a steep decline.
 It wasn’t steps though.